juvalen/mb-checker/README.md

 &nbsp;&nbsp;&nbsp;**return code** (200, 301, 404 & 406 in this sample run), + if preserved or entry id if rejected.

 This sample run entails entries returning 301, 404, DDD & XXX being removed.
 XXX code is caused by network errors and entry id is shown.
 XXX entries are always removed, there is no need to specify it.
-DDD means a duplicated entry that is removed.
+DDD means a duplicated entry that will be removed.

 ## Change log